mes32/shift-scheduler/README.md

 # Shift Scheduler
-Create and view a work schedule.
-Managers/employees can view all employee shifts and create a shift.
+Create and view an hourly work schedule.
+Managers/employees can view a list of all employee shifts and add new shifts.

 You can view a live hosted instance of this project on Heroku: [https://mysterious-tundra-83088.herokuapp.com](https://mysterious-tundra-83088.herokuapp.com)